Walter E. Brackelmanns, M.D.

 Wendy Cherry, Psy.D.

 Wendy Cherry, Psy.D., a licensed psychotherapist, is the co-founder of AACAST, and the Co-Director of the Couples and Sex Therapy Training Program.
-She has been training with Dr. Walter Brackelmanns for the last thirteen years, teaches at Ryokan College, where she also serves on the Board of Directors, and is a part of Dr. Allan Schore's study group.
+She has been training with Dr. Walter Brackelmanns for almost two decades, and is an accomplished educator, lecturer and public speaker.
+Dr. Cherry furthers her knowledge in the field of Interpersonal Neurobiology with membership in Dr. Allan Schore's Interpersonal Neurobiology and Clinical Application study group.
 She has the distinction of being trained in both business management and as a mental health professional.
 Prior to her work in the field of psychology, Wendy created and directed one of the very first Internet companies, becoming a well known media expert on internet issues in the Los Angeles area.
 She has appeared on numerous television news shows, including Fox 11, Channel 9, Channel 5, and also on Extra! and Inside Edition.
 Wendy also visited the White House as part of a committee to advise former President Bill Clinton on the Communications Decency Act.

 Amy DiNoble, Ph.D.